 Course will sensitize and educate criminal justice professionals to issues of diversity.
-It explores the cross-cultural contact that criminal justice professionals have with citizens, victims, suspects, and co-workers, and the influence of culture, race and gender in the criminal justice field.
+It explores the cross-cultural contact that criminal justice professionals have with citizens, victims, suspects, and coworkers, and the influence of culture, race and gender in the criminal justice field.
+This course cannot be taken as a directed study.